WTCa100/EffyStudentDB/README.md

 | -------------- | ----------- | ----------- | ------------ |
 | Primary key    | Foreign key | Foreing key | Float / REAL |

-Used to monitor which student is currently enroled on which course and how many points does that student have.
+Used to monitor which student is currently enrolled in which course and how many points does that student have.
 The `DEFAULT` value for `points values` is 100.

 - StudentRequest